wenjie-phys/wenjie-phys.github.io/group.md

     </p>
     <a href="mailto:wenjieji@westlake.edu.cn" class="email-line">wenjieji@westlake.edu.cn</a>
     <p class="member-bio">
-      Wenjie Ji is an Associate Professor at Westlake University.
+      Wenjie Ji is an Associate Professor in the Department of Physics at Westlake University.
 Her research interests include theoretical condensed matter physics, and
       quantum information science.
     </p>